 This option will automatically remove vertices that do not significantly contribute to the shape of your selected area or line features.
 This is useful to significantly reduce the size of features without giving up much detail in the shape.

 Select Line or Area Features to simplify with the Digitizer tool and right-click.
-In the Move/ Reshape Feature(s) sub-menu, selected the SIMPLIFY - Simplify (Reduce) Vertices of Selected Line/ Area Feature(s) option.
+In the Move/ Reshape Feature(s) sub-menu, selected the SIMPLIFY - Simplify (Reduce) Vertices of Selected Line/ Area Feature(s) or Simplify Features option.

 Horizontal Threshold — Use this field to enter the threshold that will be used to simplify the 2D components of each vector feature.
 This is the distance that a vertex needs to be from a straight line in order to be kept in the feature.
 Vertices that are this distance or further from the straight line will be kept.
 Vertices that are closer than this distance from the straight line will be discarded.